-Adventure Based Counselling

-Behavioural Science

-International Studies

-- Religious Studies Applied Emphasis in Adventure Based Youth Leadership - Religious Studies Pre-Professional Track
+- Adventure Based Counselling Behavioural Science English International Studies Music Religious Studies - Religious Studies Applied Emphasis in Adventure - Based Youth Leadership - Religious Studies Pre-Professional Track years of study.

-Bachelor of Arts (Four-Year) program is approved by the Government of Alberta upon recommendation by the Campus Alberta Quality Council.
-Normally, students will complete this program during the regular academic terms in four consecutive years of study.
 They are designed to provide in-depth study in a chosen subject as a major ranging from 36-74 credits.
 Students may also complete a minor of 18-24 credits.
 Each program consist of the following components: core requirements, major requirements, cognates, and electives.
 Some of these requirements may overlap.